yaserkassam/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Preforming Analysis on Kickstarter data to find trends
+Preforming an Analysis of Kickstarter campaigns to identify if there are current trends